WeipingFu/QGEval/metrics/README.md

     Use the data we provided at [../data/scores.xlsx](../data/scores.xlsx), or use your own data, which should provide passages, answers, and references.

 2. Calculate automatic metrics.
-    - Download models at `coming soon` for metrics.
+    - Download necessary models for each metric respectively.
+Model download sites can be found in each metric's link in [readme of QGEval](../README.md).
     - Update model path inside the codes.
 See `QRelScore` as an example.
         ```python
         # update the path of mlm_model and clm_model